thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 Increasing the competitor limit:

 - Delegates can request a change to the competitor limit of a competition by providing a valid reason.
 Potential reasons for increasing the competitor limit are that you have a larger venue than initially expected or the competitor to guest ratio is lower than expected or that you chose a competitor limit that was too low to begin with.
-Do not increase the competitor limit if there’s any likelihood of it being crammed in the venue.
+Do not increase the competitor limit if there's any likelihood of it being crammed in the venue.
 Registrations must **never** be accepted before the WCAT approves the limit increase.

 ## Managing Registrations